A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge: Summary and Discussion

 \begin{itemize} \item \textbf{Regularity in the GR limit:} The dynamical system remains well-defined and regular in the GR limit $f_{QQ}\to 0$ for all three connection branches.
 When higher-order corrections vanish with this property, we can ensure smooth continuity with standard GR.

 \item \textbf{Existence of de Sitter attractors:} A viable late-time cosmology typically requires a de Sitter future attractor.
-Our analysis reveals that while the existence and stability of such attractors depend on specific conditions in the coincident gauge (\( \Gamma_1 \)), they arise generically and robustly in the non-coincident gauges $\Gamma_{2,3}$ (see Table~\ref{tab:ds_attractor} for details).
+Our analysis reveals that while the existence and stability of such attractors depend on specific conditions in the connection branch (\( \Gamma_1 \)), they arise generically and robustly in the connections $\Gamma_{2,3}$ (see Table~\ref{tab:ds_attractor} for details).

 \item \textbf{Existence of a matter-dominated fixed point:} We know that a viable cosmological model must reproduce a standard matter-dominated epoch, where $f(Q)$ effectively reduces to STEGR.
-For the coincident branch $\Gamma_1$, the existence of such a fixed point requires a model-dependent condition.
-In contrast, the existence is structurally generic for the non-coincident branches $\Gamma_{2,3}$.
+For the connection branch $\Gamma_1$, the existence of such a fixed point requires a model-dependent condition.
+In contrast, the existence is structurally generic for the connection branches $\Gamma_{2,3}$.
 The stability, however, remains model-dependent across all branches.
 The results are summarised in Table~\ref{tab:matter_dom}.
 For the specific model $f(Q)=\alpha Q + \beta(-Q)^n$ considered in this work, we find that the matter point is a repeller for $\Gamma_1$ when $n<1$, while it becomes a saddle for $\Gamma_{2,3}$.

 \item \textbf{Stability of the vacuum submanifold:} We now turn to the vacuum dynamics, which naturally defines an invariant submanifold in phase space.
 In the 1-dimensional system associated with $\Gamma_1$, this submanifold coincides with the de Sitter solution, whose existence and stability follow from the conditions we summarised in Table~\ref{tab:ds_attractor}.